 Companies most commonly invest in EDMS to reduce errors, avoid risk, eliminate waste, and improve collaboration across teams and disciplines.
 At the foundation of every project are engineering documents, which are created, edited, approved and archived by engineers, project managers, contractors, the risks can be high if mismanaged.
 Poor document management can have real-world consequences:

-What is EDMS and Why It’s the Nervous System of Modern Engineering?
+What is EDMS and Why Is It the Nervous System of Modern Engineering?

 Every project runs on data and documents.
 EDMS keeps them accurate, compliant, and connected across their entire lifecycle.